RamiKoh/w19-360420-machine-learning/ErrorAnalysis.md

 ## Analysis of different error types

-Why is the accuracy different with each new run of the classification model?
+**Why is the accuracy different with each new run of the classification model?**
      Because there is a shuffle!
-In other words, the line ìCollections.shuffle(fullDataSet)î   rearranges the elements of the array in a random order every time the getTestSet() method is called.
+In other words, the line ‚ÄúCollections.shuffle(fullDataSet)‚Äù   rearranges the elements of the array in a random order every time the getTestSet() method is called.
 Run the entire classification process 1000 times (load data, split into off 30% for a test set, evaluate model performance).
 Store the results of each run in a double[]; use the mean and standardDeviation methods in kNNMain.java to calculate how much performance can be expected to vary on unseen data.
      The average accuracy is equal to 76.982 % and the standard deviation is equal to 69.820%.
 A large standard deviation means that the data are further from the mean (more spread out).
 This means that the model is not as accurate as it would be for a model with a lower standard deviation, in which the data points are near each other.
 The model therefore does not represent the data properly.
 What is a sensible baseline against which we should compare our model's performance?